klaidliadon/umbrella-content/en/tools/s_tor-for-linux.md

 Trouble Using Tor Browser
 -----------------

-If you can't connect, try [trouble shooting] (https://www.torproject.org/docs/faq.html.en#DoesntWork).
+If you can't connect, try [trouble shooting](https://www.torproject.org/docs/faq.html.en#DoesntWork).

 If you still can't connect and suspect your access to Tor may be restricted, read *If the Tor Network is Blocked*, below.